 And don't forget: with Black Friday sales now upon us, you'll want to keep an eye on T3's Best Black Friday Deals hub to ensure you're tracking the best deals over 'Cyber Weekend', as the best soundbars often get great reductions.

-What is the best soundbar for Samsung TVs?
+What are the best soundbars for Samsung TVs?
+The top 3

-The ultimate home cinema experience for Samsung TV owners right now is the HW-Q950A, which recreates an 11.1.4-channel Dolby Atmos surround experience, using a big soundbar, two wireless rear speakers, and a subwoofer.
-It creates a dome of powerful and detailed audio around you, and is a mind-blowing bit of kit.
-And if you have a Samsung TV with Q-Symphony support, it sounds even bigger and better.
-It's expensive, of course, and requires a TV of 55 inches or larger.
+The ultimate home cinema experience for Samsung TV owners right now comes from the HW-Q990B, which recreates an 11.1.4-channel Dolby Atmos surround experience, using a big soundbar, two wireless rear speakers, and a subwoofer.
+It supports Dolby Atmos and Q Symphony for the ultimate audio experience.

-Between them, these deliver 11.1.4-channels of sound – that's 11 that 'surround' you to provide directional sound, one for the subwoofer, and four height channels, adding sound above you.
-Angled speaker drivers in the soundbar and rear unit bounce the sound around the room, creating that 'dome' of sound that a great Dolby Atmos experience is known for, and the result is just fantastic.
+Like the Q990B there's a main unit, separate sub and two rear speakers, which deliver 11.1.4-channels of sound – that's 11 that 'surround' you to provide directional sound, one for the subwoofer, and four height channels, adding sound above you.

 Our full Samsung HW-Q950A review calls the setup "phenomenally powerful, detailed, dynamic and aggressive.
 Effects are well positioned vertically or horizontally.
 Impact sounds hit harder (without sounding unnatural) than they do with any rival soundbar."